User Community Service Desk Downloads

 Create plan to transform data quality monitoring results

-When creating a transformation that processes not only the source data but also needs results of data quality (passed rules, failed rules, etc.), the start of your transformation plan creation is the desired monitoring project.
-This will then ensure this plan is run with each run of the monitoring project, and that the output is available in the monitoring project Export tab.
+When creating a transformation that processes not only the source data but also needs results of data quality (such as passed or failed rules), you start creating your transformation plan from the desired monitoring project.
+This then ensures this plan is run whenever the monitoring project runs, and that the output is available on the monitoring project Export tab.

 In this example, we will create a plan which inputs results from a catalog item in a monitoring project, filters the results, and writes them to a .csv file.